emilienschultz/activetigger-client/README.md

 password: your-password
 ```

+> [!IMPORTANT]
+> All the methods use the project_slug of projects, and not their natural name.

-You can have an example of use in the notebook `Test client.ipynb`
+You can have an example of use in the notebook `Demo client.ipynb`